Skip to Content

 Share this...

-While attending the recent Grand Opening of Spirit World I purchased a bottle of St. Germain, a French elderflower liqueur that I have always had mixed in cocktails as a complementary spirit to add a bit of sweetness to a cocktail.
+While attending the Grand Opening of Spirit World we purchased our first bottle of St. Germain, a French elderflower liqueur that had tried in cocktails as a complementary spirit to add a bit of sweetness.
+This cocktail may become one of your favorite cocktails!

 Lumier cocktail, a yellow cocktail in tulip glass, bottles, jigger and juicer behind